-Everything you need to know about the Run/Walk method (aka Galloway method) of running!
-I’m talking with Jeff Galloway today – the creator of the Run/Walk method of running about how long each interval should be, why it works, does it make you run faster and more…
+Everything you need to know about the Run/Walk method (sometimes called the Galloway method) of running!
+I’m talking with Jeff Galloway today – one of the first running coaches to teach the Run/Walk method of running about how long each interval should be, why it works, does it make you run faster and more…

 RER: How did you start doing Run/Walk training?

 Galloway: I came up with the Run/Walk/Run method in 1974.
 I was opening the first specialty running store in the US.
 I was asked to teach a course for beginning runners.
 There was 22 people in the class and none had run in 5 years.